top of page

 5 Panel Hanger

 A Five-panel hanger is a perfect way to attract customer attention.
 It is constructed from a tuck end style, with either tuck end or snap lock bottom.
-The back panel is extended to make a single or double layered display panel.
+The back panel is extended to make a single or double-layered display panel.
 This panel has a punch hole so the box can be hung on a peg.
 If the product is small the panel can be enlarged to provide an increased area for graphics or to display product information

 This box style is ideal for light products.
 The panel size and shape can be customized for a great packaging solution when products need to be displayed at the point of purchase by hanging from racks and shelves.

-5 panel hanger READY ADJ .png
+5 panel hanger READY

 Key features